PLEASE SCROLL DOWN TO THE BOTTOM OF DESCRIPTION TO VIEW ALL

 California - 10 rounds maximum for all magazines.

-Maryland - 20 rounds maximum for all magazines (does not apply to .22 tubular magazines)
+Colorado - 15 rounds maximum for all magazines (does not apply to .22 tubular magazines or to lever action tubular magazines)

 Hawaii - 10 round maximum for all handgun magazines.